sookinoby/sentiment-analysis2/README.md

 ## Building the deepnet

 Now that we have prepared our data set, let's actually code the neural network.
-Building neural networks is something of a black art at this point in history; you never know which can suit your needs.
+Building neural network is something like a science and involves a lot of experimentation.
+We can either choose to experiment or use a neural network that was used by researchers to solve a similar problem.
 We will start out with a simple dense network and then move on to complex neural network architecture.

 The neural network code is concise and simple, thanks to MXNet's symbolic API: